Velva, North Dakota

 Velva is a city in McHenry County, North Dakota, United States.
-Part of the Minot Micropolitan Statistical Area, it was founded in 1897 and the population was 1,086 at the 2020 census.
+Part of the Minot Metropolitan Statistical Area, it was founded in 1897 and the population was 1,086 at the 2020 census.
 Southeast of Minot, Velva is at the southernmost point of the Souris River.
 Since Velva is about 20 miles away from the nearby city Minot, Velva has had a slight steady increase of population, which makes Velva a nearby bedroom community for Minot.
+Velva is home to the first invention of Dot's pretzels, also home to a section of Dot's Pretzels Headquarters.

 History

 Velva was settled in 1886 with the arrival of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad (Soo Line) into the area, and was chartered as a city in 1905.
 The Hotel Berry was built in 1906 to serve railroad passengers and is now on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.83 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot, humid, summers and cold, sometimes severely cold, winters.
 According to the Köppen Climate Classification system, Velva has a humid continental climate, abbreviated "Dfb" on climate maps.